mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/model/01-definition.md

 Port.encode(-1) // -> error([{ assertion: "not a port number", got: -1, path: "$" }])
 ```

-### Test value generator
+### Test value generator (Arbitrary)

-The last bit needed to instantiate a custom type is the generator function.
-It enables
+The last piece needed to instantiate a custom type is the arbitrary generator function.
+This enables
-to generate values for automated tests and to provide examples.
+the generation of random values for automated testing (e.g., property-based testing) and providing examples.

-In order to provide a generator function we use the library `fast-check` that provides very
+To provide a generator function, Mondrian uses the [fast-check](https://github.com/dubzzz/fast-check) library, which provides useful
-useful construct to define a generator.
+constructs for defining value generators (arbitraries).

 ```ts showLineNumbers
 import gen from 'fast-check'